-The primary purpose of the Official Plan is to provide the basis for guiding growth, protecting the environment and enhancing managing growth that will support and emphasize the Town's unique character, diversity, civic identity, recreational and tourism resources, rural lifestyle, agricultural resources and heritage features.
-The Town of The Blue Mountains will seek to improve affordability and emphasize connectivity and efficiency and to do so in a way that has the greatest positive impact on the quality of life in The Blue Mountains.
+The primary purpose of the Official Plan is to provide the basis for guiding growth, protecting the environment and enhancing the Town's unique character, diversity, civic identity, recreational and tourism resources, rural lifestyle, agricultural resources and heritage features.
+The Town of The Blue Mountains will seek to improve affordability and emphasize connectivity and efficiency and do so in a way that has the greatest positive impact on the quality of life in The Blue Mountains.
 The Official Plan is the primary planning document that will direct the actions of the Town and shape growth and development and on this basis, this plan establishes a vision for the future land use structure of the Town.
 This Plan is intended to create a land use planning policy and regulatory framework that is unified in its vision and detailed enough to ensure that the vision is implemented.